henspace/text2lesson-docs/docs/formatting/using-wikimedia-commons.md

 [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page) also allows you to upload your own images and then embed them in web pages.
-This makes it ideal for use with _Text2Lesson_.
+This makes it ideal for use with _RapidQandA_.

-Images you add should really be for educational purposes, but that of course fits nicely within the aim of _Text2Lesson_.
+Images you add should really be for educational purposes, but that of course fits nicely within the aim of _RapidQandA_.
 You also need to make any content you create [free content](https://en.wikipedia.org/wiki/Free_content), normally under a [Creative Commons licence](https://en.wikipedia.org/wiki/Creative_Commons_license).
-That again fits in with the ethos of _Text2Lesson_.
+That again fits in with the ethos of _RapidQandA_.

 ---

 Wikimedia Commons icon by Daniele Pugliesi, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons.

-Please note that any acknowledgment does not mean that the acknowledged creators endorse Text2Lesson or the use of their work in any way.
+Please note that any acknowledgment does not mean that the acknowledged creators endorse RapidQandA or the use of their work in any way.